 If traveling with family or friends, especially if you have senior citizens or kids in your group, I would really advise booking a jumbo international taxi online.
 If you look at the lump-sum amount of booking fee, you may get discouraged.
 But if you think about how many persons can split up the cost, you may end up having to pay just a few bucks more than getting the AREX or airport limo bus.
 The extra cost translates to more convenience and less wasted energy because you don’t need to transfer subway stations, or walk from the bus stop to your hotel or guesthouse.
 The taxi will drop you off exactly at where you are supposed to go.

-In all of my travels except for my Hong Kong trip last 2016 where I took the airport train, I have always transferred to the city by taxi.
+In all of my travels, I always transfer to the city by taxi.
 I choose to book airport taxis because I want to conserve my energy and use that up for more important things in the city.
 I will probably take Bus 6015 and/or AREX for the experience but it looks like I will always be partial to the airport taxi.

-Finally, let me share that airport taxis are not your only option because there are several online travel sites that offer great value packages for airport transfers.
-It’s up to you to decide whichever is it that you find to be the most efficient method of transferring to downtown Seoul:
+Finally, let me share that there are several online travel sites that offer great value packages for airport transfers.
+It’s up to you to decide whichever it is that you find to be the most efficient method of transferring to downtown Seoul:

 - Klook KAL Limousine Bus from Incheon Airport to City Hall, Namsan, Gangnam, COEX, and Jamsil (note that Bus 6015 is not included in the promo), P558